serg-kovalev/ansible-rails/README.md

 # ansible-rails

-This project is an Ansible playbook for provisioning and deploying a Rails/MySQL app to an Ubuntu server.
+This project is an Ansible playbook for provisioning and deploying a Rails app to an Ubuntu server.
 It is intended to be added to an existing Rails application folder.
 Tested with: Rails 5.1.5, Ruby 2.4.3, Ubuntu 16.04 (Xenial).

 ## Demo